RashaMou/feedmail/README.md

 # FeedMail

-This Python program fetches RSS feeds and generates emails from them using Fastmail's JMAP client.
+This Python program fetches RSS feeds and sends emails of new posts using Fastmail's JMAP client.
 It retrieves the latest news from the specified RSS feed, formats it into an email, and sends it to the specified recipient.

 ## Features